Battle of Copenhagen (1801): Preparations

-Parker gave Nelson the twelve ships-of-the-line with the shallowest drafts, and all the smaller ships in the fleet.
+Parker gave Nelson the twelve ships of the line with the shallowest drafts, and all the smaller ships in the fleet.
 Parker himself stayed to the north-east of the battle with the heavier ships – whose deeper drafts did not allow them to safely enter the channel – screening Nelson from possible external interference and moving towards Copenhagen to engage the northern defences.
 Nelson transferred his command from the large 98-gun to the shallower-draft 74-gun for this reason.

-On 30 March, Nelson, and his second-in-command, Rear Admiral Thomas Graves, accompanied by Captain Domett and the commanding officer of the troops, Lieutenant Colonel William Stewart, sailed in the hired lugger Lark to reconnoitre the Danish defences at Copenhagen.
+On 30 March, Nelson, and his second-in-command, Rear-Admiral of the White Thomas Graves, accompanied by Captain William Domett and the commanding officer of the troops, Lieutenant-colonel William Stewart, sailed in the hired lugger Lark to reconnoitre the Danish defences at Copenhagen.
 They found the defences to be strong and so spent the evening discussing the plan.
 Fixed batteries had a significant advantage over ship borne cannon owing to their greater stability and larger guns, and the Danes could reinforce their ships during the battle.
 On the other hand, their ships were a motley collection, many of them small, and out-gunned if engaged by the whole of Nelson's force.